DD9/dd9/wp-content/plugins/postie/readme.txt

 `define('DISABLE_WP_CRON', true);` is not in your wp-config.php file.
 == Upgrade Notice ==

+= 1.5.3 =
+* Postie can now set the first image in an email to be the "Featured" image.
+There is a new setting "Use First Image as Featured Image" which is off by default.
+* Postie now supports Use Transport Layer Security (TLS)

+= 1.5.0 =
+* New filter postie_filter_email.
+Used to map "from" to any other email.
+Allows custom user mapping.

+= 1.4.41 =
+Post format is now supported.
+You can specify any of the WordPress supported post formats using the Post type syntax.
+Post status can now be specified using the status: tag.
+Post status setting was renamed to Default Post Status and moved to the Message tab.

 = 1.4.18 =
 Many method names have been changed.
 Any custom filters may need to be updated.